 Note: The Recreation Field has subsequently been bought by a local charity which has sought and received protection for the Field under the "Sports Fields in Trust" scheme.
-As this provides protection for this local asset it is no longer included as a LGS in the following Policy."
+As this provides protection for this local asset it is no longer included as a LGS in the following Policy.
+During the Examination stage of the Neighbourhood Development Plan process the Land between the Coach Park and the eastern footpath was deemed not to meet the necessary LGS criteria and hence it is not included in the following policy.

-Policy EN8: Local Green Space
+Policy EN6: Local Green Space